Dia presentation with 40 slides

 The first part of this project focusses on the folklore of the Selkie.
 The Selkie lives in the skin of a seal underwater.
 She can come upon land as a human when she takes off her seal skin.
 Many of the lore tell of a man who steals her skin, making it unable for her to return to the sea.
 She marries the man, bears his children.
 Eventually she finds her seal skin and chooses to return to the ocean.
 She takes her freedom over her expected role as mother and housewife.

-Alongside a slide presentation of images suggesting the Selkie lore, the voices of women from the islands will tell of the Selkie.
-The different voices which are presented tell different versions of the tale as well as contemporary literary interpretations.
-They reveal the tradition of storytelling in Shetland, but also the livingness of the tales.
-The second part of this project will focus on the history of witches in Shetland.
+Alongside a slide presentation of images suggesting the Selkie lore, the voices of women from the islands tell of the Selkie.
+They tell different versions of the tale as well as contemporary literary interpretations.